-To build a fully-functional website, you will need a domain name, web hosting plan, and access to a platform like WordPress or Wix.
-You can build a website without these tools as well, but that can be tricky for beginners.
+Multiple things come into play when building a fully functional website.
+You will need a domain name, a web hosting plan, and access to a platform like WordPress or Wix.
+You can build a website without these tools.
+However, doing so can be tricky for beginners.

-Creating a WordPress or a Wix website makes it easy for people who don’t have coding knowledge.
+Platforms like WordPress and Wix make it easy for people who don’t have coding knowledge.
 These platforms also offer you a customizable domain name, free content management service (CMS), and web hosting with your subscription plan.

-Then, read this guide all the way till the end.
-You’ll be surprised to learn how easy it is to start a website from scratch in 2024.
+Then, read this guide till the end.
+You’ll be surprised to learn how easy it is to start your own website from scratch in 2025.

 Let’s get started.